Path Measures for Stochastic Galaxy Formation on Layered Halo Graphs: Graph Path Likelihood Model

+Figure~\ref{fig:diffusion_scatter_main} then tests the learned diffusion on transitions between adjacent layers, with each step evaluated using the true state of the previous layer.
+The normalized residuals are broadly consistent with the target unit normal distribution, and the redshift-split curves show that the learned diffusion captures nontrivial redshift dependence in the residual scatter.
+At the same time, the stellar-channel residual distribution deviates visibly from the unit normal reference, making clear that the current Gaussian diffusion is only an effective coarse-grained approximation.
+This motivates future extensions of the stochastic description to include non-Gaussian terms beyond the present quadratic OM form.

+When the learned diffusion is included during rollout, the resulting sampled paths should be interpreted as stochastic realizations of the same learned effective dynamics on the same layered halo graphs, instead of point predictions competing with the deterministic drift backbone.

-To further illustrate that GPLM can successfully reproduce environment-dependent features, we show in Fig.~\ref{fig:scatter_env} three $z=0$ scatter plots in the TNG-50-1 simulation (top row) and in GPLM (bottom row): $M_{\star}$ versus $M_{\rm halo}$, $M_{\rm gas}$ versus $M_{\rm halo}$, and $M_{\rm gas}$ versus $M_{\star}$.
+To illustrate that the endpoint ensemble generated by the sampled rollout remains comparable to the simulation ensemble, we show in Fig.~\ref{fig:scatter_env} a comparison of simulation and sampled rollout in $M_{\star}$ versus $M_{\rm halo}$ (top), and $M_{\rm gas}$ versus $M_{\rm halo}$ (bottom).
+In each row, the left, middle, and right panels show the TNG50-1 simulation, the deterministic rollout, and a sampled rollout, respectively.
 The data points are colored by the host-edge graph distance $d_G$ defined in Sec.~\ref{sec:graphs}, as in Fig.~\ref{fig:graphs}.
-Across all three projections, the $d_G$ split organizes the population into visibly different clouds, particularly in the $M_{\rm halo}$-based planes.
-The diagonal $1:1$ lines mark the thresholds above which galaxies become dark-matter-deficient in the $M_{\star}-M_{\rm halo}$ and $M_{\rm gas}-M_{\rm halo}$ panels, and gas-rich in the $M_{\rm gas}-M_{\star}$ panel (right).
-GPLM captures these populations and their environment-dependent distributions reasonably well.
-This high-fidelity recovery of the environment-resolved populations provides the empirical foundation for the fixed-graph operator, response, and path-space examples that follow.
+In both rows, the $d_G$ split organizes the population into visibly distinct clouds, and this environment-resolved structure is retained in both the deterministic and sampled GPLM realizations.
+The diagonal $1:1$ lines denote the thresholds above which galaxies become dark-matter-deficient in the stellar and gas channels.
+At the level of the $z=0$ scatter structure, the sampled rollout remains broadly comparable to both the deterministic GPLM realization and the TNG50-1 ensemble.
+This illustrates that the deterministic rollout should be interpreted as one realization drawn from the learned path measure.

+For completeness, Appendix~\ref{sec:parity_appendix} collects stacked truth-versus-prediction parity plots across all snapshots for $\log_{10}(M_{\star}/(\rm M_{\odot}/h))$ and $\log_{10}(M_{\rm gas}/(\rm M_{\odot}/h))$, using only nodes propagated from retained layers, together with a rollout residual trajectory diagnostic that visualizes how sampled trajectories spread around the deterministic backbone.